-Patients commented positively that staff were professional, helpful and caring.
+Patients commented positively that staff were polite, caring and helpful.
 We saw that the staff team treated patients with respect and were welcoming and helpful towards patients.
-Patients told us that receptionist and the staff team were polite, kind, caring and helpful.
-They said that the whole staff team made patients feel welcome when they visited the practice.
+Patients told us that the whole staff team made patients feel welcome when they visited the practice.
 Nervous patients said staff listened and helped put them at ease.

 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting areas was open plan in design and the receptionist and staff team were mindful when speaking with patients at the reception desk and on the telephone.
+The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
+We noted that the receptionist and staff team were mindful when speaking with patients at the reception desk and on the telephone to maintain confidentiality.
 The receptionist told us that should patients wish to discuss personal matters that they would be offered a room to do so in private.